 Where a household finds itself without adequate heat in an emergency, they may also access the emergency Crisis Fuel Program at their local Community Action office.
-Crisis Fuel has a higher income limit than the Seasonal Fuel Assistance Program, so even if denied for SF, families without heat should be encouraged to apply for CF. For more information, see http://dcf.vermont.gov/esd/fuel_assistance/crisis_assistance.
+Crisis Fuel has a higher income limit than the Seasonal Fuel Assistance Program, so even if denied for Seasonal Fuel, families without heat should be encouraged to apply for Crisis Fuel.
+For more information, see https://dcf.vermont.gov/benefits/crisis-fuel.